typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 ---
 pageTitle: Migrating CSV, JSON and XML Data with Client Python
-keywords: grakn, examples, migration, python
+keywords: typedb, examples, migration, python
-longTailKeywords: grakn python migration
+longTailKeywords: typedb python migration
-Summary: Learn how to use Client Python to migrate CSV, JSON and XML data into a Grakn Knowledge Graph.
+Summary: Learn how to use Client Python to migrate CSV, JSON and XML data into a TypeDB Knowledge Graph.
 ---

 ## Goal